AgneseLan/earbones-cetacea-growth/README.md

 *ossification_size_allometry_analyses.R, tympanic_bulla_shape_analyses.R, periotic_shape_analyses.R*

-Before running analyses, save all the raw data files in a folder called "Data" in the same directory as the R project.
+Before running analyses, save Data folder in the same directory as the R project.
 This will allow to import the data as detailed in the code provided.

 ## License 📃
 This project is licensed under the MIT License - see the LICENSE.md file for details